davina-singh/next-blog-app/README.md

   - Add a comment to a blog post - view this (alongside other comments)
   - PG database deleted - now local/ deployed does not work)

-# Week 8 - Blog (or some such thing) with a Comments Form
+# Week 8 Assignment - Blog (or some such thing) with a Comments Form

 User Stories:
 - 🐿️ As a user, I want to browse a list of posts, sortable by ascending or descending order